kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day09/retrospective.md

 ### Assume properly formatted input

 - See above.
-More coding, less worrying about unneccessary hypotheticals, more fun!
+More coding, less worrying about unnecessary hypotheticals, more fun!

 ### Maybe speedrun a day or two?